sursh/talks-i-want-to-give/README.md

 ## What do I do with it?

-1. Fork [this repo](https://github.com/sursh/talks-i-want-to-give)! `git clone git@github.com:sursh/talks-i-want-to-give.git`
+1. Fork this repo! `git clone git@github.com:sursh/talks-i-want-to-give.git`
-2. Write down some ideas of your own!
+2. Write down your talks & ideas in `future-talks.md` and `past-talks.md`
-2. Send me a pull request to add your name to the list of talkers below!
+2. Add yourself to the list of talkers below! (by sending me a pull request!)
-4. Bonus: host a workshop where people write their own talks-i-want-to-give!

 ## Talkers